OxyContin Addiction Treatment in Georgia

 Withdrawal from OxyContin can be a challenging process, often accompanied by uncomfortable symptoms, including:

-- Flu-like symptoms: Muscle aches, chills, sweating, runny nose
+- Flu-like symptoms: muscle aches, chills, sweating, and a runny nose

 - Insomnia